SublimeLinter/SublimeLinter-gotype/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-gotype.png?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-gotype)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [gotype](http://godoc.org/code.google.com/p/go.tools/cmd/gotype).
-It will be used with files that have the “Go” syntax.
+It will be used with files that have the "Go" syntax.

 ## Installation

 SublimeLinter must be installed in order to use this plugin.

 Please install via [Package Control](https://packagecontrol.io).

-Before using this plugin, you must ensure that `gotype` is installed on your system.
+Before using this plugin, ensure that `gotype` is installed on your system.
 To install `gotype`, do the following:

 1. From the command line type the following:

    ```
    go get -u golang.org/x/tools/cmd/gotype
    ```

 ## Settings